 The first monographic exhibition in Italy devoted to the work of the Pakistani-American artist.

-Seminars with scientists, theorists and designers on the issues of the Anthropocene
+Seminars with the protagonists of the MAXXI Collections.

 for all those under 30 years of age; for groups of at least 15 people and affiliated groups; accredited journalists with a valid press pass; FAI – Fondo Ambiente Italiano members; holders of entrance tickets for the Museo Ebraico of Rome; Enel employees and a companion, on presentation of the corporate card and a valid identity document; for all members of families composed of two adults and at least one child (free for under-14s).